hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 a `pokemon-id`, so that you can look up the `toy-id` in the appropriate collection of `pokemon.toys()`.

+Note that this is kind of messy.
+We're adding two data attributes just for easy access to information when a list item is clicked.
+Don't worry, we'll see how to clean this up in a few days.

 [collection-set]: http://backbonejs.org/#Collection-set
 [parse-reading]: https://github.com/appacademy/backbone-curriculum/blob/268498c3e594fa9bfa5f87825295ca8dd1d84d60/w7d3/backbone-model-ii.md